 So what does that do?
 At first, you might scratch your head and wonder what on earth is going on.

 But in fact, it is quite simple.
 First,

 b get packed into a tuple.
 Then the tuple gets unpacked again, but this time into variables

 a.
 So the values get swapped!

-For a final example, let’s see how tuple packing can be used with functions.
-A function is a bit of code which you can call to calculate a value.
+For a final example, let's see how tuple packing can be used with functions.
+A function is a bit of code that you can call to calculate a value.
 It can only return a single value.
-In this case, it is today’s date (as a string):
+In this case, it is today's date (as a string):

 def getDate(): #Get the date from the system in some way return(date)

 We can call it like this: